vhugo-lopes/Bullets-and-Ballots/README.md

 # Bullets-and-Ballots
-Replication files for UChicago MAPSS Thesis Research
+MAPSS Thesis Research Project

+Due to GitHub's size limitations, the full replication files are hosted externally:

 ## Maps Folder
 Shape files used for drawing maps for Results Section.